markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/03/08/5g/index.md

 NZ Skeptics committee member Dan Ryan told Stuff:

-> “The spread of health misinformation is not slowing down, and people are being harmed or even dying because of it.
-We need more regulation with regulatory bodies that actually have the power and the resources to stop it.”
+> "The spread of health misinformation is not slowing down, and people are being harmed or even dying because of it.
+We need more regulation with regulatory bodies that actually have the power and the resources to stop it."
 [https://www.stuff.co.nz/national/health/124069747/jamilee-ross-behind-anti5g-supplement-business](https://www.stuff.co.nz/national/health/124069747/jamilee-ross-behind-anti5g-supplement-business)

-I’m no psychic, but given what I know about the Society for Science Based Healthcare (disclaimer: I’m currently chair of the society), I see Michael’s future involving one or more emails from the Advertising Standards Authority, and a lot of work trying to defend claims such as that “the Ketogenic Diet is a low carbohydrate, high fat diet, that starves the cancer cells” and “the higher someone's cholesterol, the lower their risk of death due to cardiovascular disease”.
+I’m no psychic, but given what I know about the Society for Science Based Healthcare (disclaimer: I’m currently chair of the society), I see Michael’s future involving one or more emails from the Advertising Standards Authority, and a lot of work trying to defend claims such as that "the Ketogenic Diet is a low carbohydrate, high fat diet, that starves the cancer cells" and "the higher someone's cholesterol, the lower their risk of death due to cardiovascular disease".

-As for Jami and Michael’s potential future business, it is reported to involve selling Praesidium - “the natural solution to electromagnetic radiation”. **Dr Marco Ruggiero** from Italy is apparently behind the product, and his other accolades include a probiotic yogurt for treating autism and AIDS, and a magic anti-ageing pill.
+As for Jami and Michael’s potential future business, it is reported to involve selling Praesidium - "the natural solution to electromagnetic radiation". **Dr Marco Ruggiero** from Italy is apparently behind the product, and his other accolades include a probiotic yogurt for treating autism and AIDS, and a magic anti-ageing pill.
 Names of products he’s connected with include Immortalis, Imuno and EDestiny - all fancy sounding, and all total nonsense.

 Rest assured we will be keeping a close eye on how this one develops, and we will be quick to pounce on any dodgy claims we find when the new company’s website goes live.